rvskmikkilineni/test-automation-phptravels/README.md

 ----------------------------------------------------

 1. Most of the times the AUT is unresponsive or takes very long time to get up and running.
-2. Some times 'Page Not Found' screen appears and couldn't do any work till it gets back.
+2. Sometimes 'Page Not Found' screen appears and couldn't do any work till it gets back.
-3. The chat window that automatically pops up on homepage sometimes doesn't open at all and manytimes it opens immediately after opening the page and fewtimes it opens somewhere in the middle of our scenario which has thrown challenges in handling this.
+3. The chat window that automatically pops up on homepage sometimes doesn't open at all and many a times it opens immediately after opening the page and few times it opens somewhere in the middle of our scenario which has thrown challenges in handling this.
 As of now, due to time constraint this popup is handled only if it pops up immediately after opening the home page.